klonyyy/MCUViewer/README.md

 To download MCUViewer installer please proceed to the [releases page](https://github.com/klonyyy/MCUViewer/releases).

 # MCUViewer
-MCUViewer (previously STMViewer) is an open-source GUI debug tool for microcontrollers that consists of two modules:
+MCUViewer (formerly STMViewer) is an open-source GUI debug tool for microcontrollers that consists of two modules.
 1. Variable Viewer - used for viewing, logging, and manipulating variables data in realtime using debug interface (SWDIO / SWCLK / GND)
 2. Trace Viewer - used for graphically representing real-time SWO trace output (SWDIO / SWCLK / SWO / GND)